DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 ```

 ### Upon arrival:
 1. Leave your bike and any bags and coats in the area by the safe in the Events room.
+2. Check in online using the spreadsheet [here](https://docs.google.com/spreadsheets/d/1Nn2kCCu9TOgxJlUh01Y-L10jXJNEoijAkrV9hTZMpOo/edit#gid=1319346095)
 2. Then wash your hands.
 3. You should keep a distance of at least `2m` between you and other users of the space.